nanomq/nanomq/docs/en_US/config-description/gateway.md

 ### **Configuration Items**

-The MQTT VSOMEIP Gateway configuration includes settings for the MQTT gateway, VSOMEIP gateway, and an optional HTTP server.

 ::: tip

 The configuration items for the optional HTTP server are the same, for details, see [HTTP Sever](#http_server-optional).